-West Virginia Statewide Afterschool Network (WVSAN) The WVSAN works to sustain a statewide partnership to raise awareness of (West Virginia University Extension Service, 2020b):
+• West Virginia Statewide Afterschool Network (WVSAN) The WVSAN works to sustain a statewide partnership to raise awareness of (West Virginia University Extension Service, 2020b):

-- the importance and accessibility of high-quality afterschool and summer learning programs for all school age children - share criteria of effective programs and best practices among providers and the public, and - promote the sustainability of such programs throughout the state. - Energy Express AmeriCorps Energy Express is a 6-week summer literacy and nutrition program for children living in West Virginia's rural and low-income communities, operated through the West Virginia University Extension Service, 2020a).
+- the importance and accessibility of high-quality afterschool and summer learning programs for all school-age children - share criteria of effective programs and best practices among providers and the public, and - promote the sustainability of such programs throughout the state. - WV ESSA Plan with a specific focus on Title IV (p.
+74) The purpose of this title is to improve students' academic achievement by increasing the capacity of States, LEAs, Schools, and local communities (WVDE, 2018, p.
+74). - Provide all students with access to a well-rounded education; - Improve school conditions for student learning; and - Improve the use of technology in order to improve the academic achievement and digital literacy of all students. - For more information regarding ESSA and literacy, visit the International Literacy Association's (2016) Every Student Succeeds Act Advocacy Toolkit - Energy Express AmeriCorps Energy Express is a 6-week summer literacy and nutrition program for children living in West Virginia's rural and low-income communities, operated through the West Virginia University Extension Service (West Virginia University Extension Service, 2020a).
 College students serving as Energy Express mentors help children to practice reading skills through creative and captivating uses of art, drama and vocabulary.
 Students attend Energy Express each day, where they practice reading, writing, teamwork, creativity and other essential skills in order to stop the "summer slide" many struggle with.
 With the help of volunteers and mentors, students enjoy a daily read aloud to further enhance comprehension and fluency.
 Families and guardians are also encouraged to get involved with their children, reading aloud to them and encouraging them to practice reading and writing over the duration of the program.
 Mentors make home visits and Due to COVID-19, during the summer of 2020 Energy Express went fully remote and partnered with West Virginia Public Broadcasting to air 30-minute episodes on literacy, STEM, and more. - Mobile Feed and Read Programs The Beverly Bookmobile in Randolph County runs routes to rural areas in the community without access to public libraries or easy access to fresh groceries.
 The bookmobile parks in a community and provides free books and free fresh produce from local farmers to families. - Read Aloud WV Read Aloud West Virginia motivates children to read for fun by sending 1,000 volunteer readers into classrooms each week; by distributing thousands of books and magazines to children each year, stressing choice and book ownership; by showing the public the importance of reading early and often; and by supporting teachers and their students.
 In response to the extended disruption of school, the group launched Read Aloud Families where families sign up to receive monthly shipments of books that children choose, as well as helpful reading nudges informed by research on habits and motivation.
 This effort evolved from a previous research-based project to prevent summer learning loss.
-It is immediately scaleable, ideal for partnerships, and continues whether schools are open in whatever capacity. - For the 2020-2021 school year, the following counties are eligible for the Rural and Low Income Schools (RLIS) portion of the Rural Education Achievement Program (REAP) funding.
-Please see an explanation of Title V, RLIS, and REAP funding below table.
+It is immediately scaleable, ideal for partnerships, and continues whether schools are open in whatever capacity.

+• For the 2020-2021 school year, the following counties were eligible for the Rural and Low Income Schools (RLIS) portion of the Rural Education Achievement Program (REAP) funding.
+Please see an explanation of Title V, RLIS, and REAP funding table below.